What began as a progressive ‘blue wave’ has become a full fledged tsunami.

 Klein’s statewide successes included five terms in the Assembly when he replaced George Friedman, who was elevated to Bronx Supreme Court.
 He later filled the seat vacated by Guy Velella in the senate after defeating Assemblyman Stephen Kaufman in a hard fought primary battle in 2004.

 In other Bronx Democratic Party primary races, an open seat in the 87th Assembly District left vacant by now Senator Luis Sepulveda was won by Karines Reyes with 57.84 percent of the vote over her two competitors: John Perez and Farah Despeignes.

 Reyes, a registered nurse at the Montefiore Einstein Hospital oncology department received Sepulveda’s endorsement for the position.

 “I cannot think of a better qualified person to fill my former seat in the 87th Assembly District than Karines Reyes.
 Her record as a deeply involved member of her community; a strong leader in her union; a nurse who almost daily deals with not just health issues, but a host of social issues that go with it; a mother deeply concerned about education issues and a host of other issues, make her more than qualified to be our next assemblymember,” Sepulveda said.

 While celebrating in a room filled with mixed emotions, Reyes addressed healthcare issues that face the borough.

 “We know that the Bronx is the most unhealthy county in the state, I believe it’s important we start looking at our troubles through a different lens,” she said.

-Klein’s plan for his post- political future is currently unknown.
+Klein’s plans for his post-political future are currently unknown.
 He will continue to serve the district until December 31.